iechor/docs/content/security/for-admins/group-mapping.md

 ## How group mapping works

-IdPs share with Docker the main attributes of every authorized user through SSO, such as email address, name, surname, and groups.
-Just-In-Time (JIT) Provisioning uses these attributes to create or update the user’s Docker profile and their associations with organizations and teams on Docker Hub.
+IdPs share with iEchor the main attributes of every authorized user through SSO, such as email address, name, surname, and groups.
+Just-In-Time (JIT) Provisioning uses these attributes to create or update the user’s iEchor profile and their associations with organizations and teams on iEchor Hub.

-Docker uses the email address of the user to identify them on the platform.
-Every Docker account must have a unique email address at all times.
+iEchor uses the email address of the user to identify them on the platform.
+Every iEchor account must have a unique email address at all times.

 ### SSO authentication with JIT provisioning enabled

 After every successful SSO sign-in authentication, the JIT provisioner performs the following actions:

-1. Checks if there's an existing Docker account with the email address of the user that just authenticated.
+1. Checks if there's an existing iEchor account with the email address of the user that just authenticated.

-   a) If no account is found with the same email address, it creates a new Docker account using basic user attributes (email, name, and surname).
+   a) If no account is found with the same email address, it creates a new iEchor account using basic user attributes (email, name, and surname).
 The JIT provisioner generates a new username for this new account by using the email, name, and random numbers to make sure that all account usernames are unique in the platform.

    b) If an account exists for this email address, it uses this account and updates the full name of the user’s profile if needed.